freesewing/freesewing/markdown/org/docs/patterns/trayvon/fabric/de.md

 ## Tie interfacing
 Your tie interfacing is the skeleton of your tie.
 It is the part that sits in the middle and that you will only see while constructing your tie.

 Tie interfacing can be notoriously hard to get.
+Tie interfacing can be notoriously hard to get.
 The best tie interfacing is soft, fuzzy woven lambswool, but I have yet to walk into a fabric store that carries this.

 While you can get by with an alternative, like some wool fabric, or flannel, I typically re-use the interfacing from an old tie.